shitfuckery/usb_stick/RECIPE.md

 This will open a new window like the one shown in the screenshot below.

-FIX THIS - new screenshot

 <img width="100%" alt="A screenshot showing the opening screen of the LMDE installer." src="https://github.com/user-attachments/assets/fdc00fbb-3430-4a9e-ae0d-d9440b98e667" />

 Click on the "Lets go!" button to continue.
-This will open a screen like the one shown below.
+This will advance to a screen like the one shown below.

 <img width="100%" alt="A screenshot showing the language and location selector." src="https://github.com/user-attachments/assets/076dfb9f-d39c-451d-9397-3c421a72c14e" />